Mmiglio/BiologicalData/README.md

 ```

 Created models are saved in the directory `models` search output on `results`.
+Parameters for this scripts are contained in the headers.

 # Part 2: Domain family characterization

 Once the list of human sequences matching the model is defined, we can look at functional and structural properties.

+The first step consists in the creation of four different datasets that will be enriched (gene ontology and disease ontology).

+The first one is called `Original dataset` and is composed of the protein retrieved by our model against human proteins in SwissProt.
+It can be found in `datasets/original.txt` and it is created by the scripts described in part 1.

+The second is called `Architectures datasets`.
+This dataset is composed by multiple datasets, where each of them contains proteins of the original dataset with the same combination of Pfam domains.
+The script used to create this dataset is `code/part2/architectures_dataset.py` and it saves the dataset in `datasets/architectures_datasets.json`.
+Domains are used as key of the json.

+The third is called `PDB_network` and it contains all the sequences of the original dataset with a PDB plus other human proteins found as chains in the same PDB.
+The dataset is created with the script `code/part2/pdb_network.py` and saved in `datasets/pdb.csv`.
+To find the PDBs the script utilize the file `data/pdb_chain_uniprot.tsv.gz` that can be downloaded from [SIFTS](https://www.ebi.ac.uk/pdbe/docs/sifts/quick.html)
+Together with the sequence and PDB id we saved the position of the PDB in the sequences.
+This will be used later on to find PDBs covering our domain.

+The last dataset is called `STRING network`, composed by all the proteins in the original dataset plus all direct interactors found in the `STRING database`.
+This dataset is created with the script `code/part2/string_network.py` and save in `datasets/string.txt`.

+In the notebooks `code/part2/{GeneOntology.ipynb, DiseaseOntology.ipynb}` the enrichment is performed.